Codesai/website/_posts/2019-07-29-fizzbuzz-pbt.md

 **Footnotes**:

 <div class="foot-note">
-  <a name="nota1"></a> [1] I'm not saying that you should property-based testing with this constraints.
+  <a name="nota1"></a> [1] I'm not saying that you should do property-based testing with this constraints.
 They probably make no sense in real cases.
-The constraints were meant to make it fun.
+The constraints were meant to make doing the kata fun.
 </div>